 At first glance, Domain.com appears to be no different than any other traditional web hosting company.
-With shared and VPS hosting plans to choose from, it covers most of what small to medium-sized businesses would need when building a website.
+With shared hosting, WordPress hosting, Website Builder plans to choose from, it covers most of what small to medium-sized businesses would need when building a website.
 And in terms of infrastructure reliability and security, Domain.com definitely has it.

 Website Building Tools

-Domain.com does not provide in-house email services, but if you would like to receive an email at an address that utilizes your custom domain, you can opt for the Gmail for Work package integration.
+Domain.com does not provide in-house email services, but if you would like to receive an email at an address that utilizes your custom domain, you can opt for Google Workspace of Microsoft 365.

-Setting up Gmail for Work is not a difficult task, but it is a task nonetheless.
-If this is something that does not interest you, there are hosts out there than bundle email services with their web hosting plans.
+Setting up a professional email is not a difficult task, but it is a task nonetheless.
+If this is something that does not interest you, Domain.com offers 24/7 support and migration services.

 Enough Similarities in Both Pricing and Performance